Zaneham/Ternary_inference/paper/PAPER.md

 **The Open Source Community**, whose ethos of sharing knowledge freely echoes the collaborative spirit of early computing, when scientists shared code on punch cards and progress mattered more than profit.

 We release this work in that same spirit.
-The ideas here are not ours alone—they belong to everyone who dared to imagine that computers could work differently.
+The ideas here are not ours alone.
+They belong to everyone who dared to imagine that computers could work differently.

 ---